 The FX-series AFMs are designed for minimal mechanical noise.
 The optical microscope is decoupled from the Z stage, lowering the weight on the Z stage and thus reducing susceptibility to mechanical disturbances.
 The Z stage itself is built more robustly with a high-stiffness cross-roller guide and two bearing blocks.

-A wide trapezoidal strut reinforces the mechanical rigidity of the FX200, while the use of materials with low thermal expansion coefficients mitigates thermal drift, ensuring reliable performance over time.
+A wide trapezoidal strut reinforces the mechanical rigidity of the FX200, while the use of expansion-matched materials with low thermal expansion coefficients mitigates thermal drift, ensuring reliable performance over time.

 FX Laser Beam Path

 The FX optics structure integrates a fiber-coupled laser (superluminescent diode; SLD) into the optical microscope assembly.
 The laser beam is focused through the objective lens and remains fixed at the center of the optical field of view.
-The focused beam has a reduced spot size, minimizing spillover and unlocking compatibility with small, high-frequency cantilevers.

 Automatic Laser Beam Alignment

 The vision-guided alignment system detects the cantilever shape and position and then moves the optics XY stage to align the cantilever at the center of the field of view, precisely where the laser beam is focused.
-Two precision motors in the FX scan head adjust the steering mirror to align the laser beam in the center of the position-sensitive photodetector (PSPD).

 Automatic Probe Exchange

-Each chip carrier is marked with a QR code containing detailed information, including probe type, serial number, date manufactured, and specifications.
+Each chip carrier is marked with a QR code containing

-The automatic tip exchanger (ATX) module stores up to 16 pre-mounted probes.
-After the ATX camera scans the probes' QR codes, the SmartScan™ AFM operating software displays probe information for each slot, allowing the user to select full or vacant probe slots with a simple mouse click.
+for each slot, allowing the user to select full or vacant probe slots with a simple mouse click.

-After a slot is selected, the AFM head moves down to pick the probe up from or park the currently mounted probe into the slot, depending on the position of the strong magnet underneath.
+After a slot is selected, the AFM head moves down to pick the probe up from or park the

-Improved On-axis Optics
+Improved On-Axis Optics

+The focused beam has a reduced spot size, minimizing spillover and enabling easy adoption of small, high-frequency cantilevers.
 The unobstructed optical microscope provides a clear field of view and can resolve line widths down to 0.87 μm.

 Park AFM Technology